AmaranthosLabs/AmaranthosLabs/doc/cim.md

 ---
 title: "Composable Information Machine"
+indexing: true
+sitemap: false
 ---
-# Composable Information Machine

-A [Composable Information Machine](/doc/cim) encapsulates information in such a way that we can see the shape of the concepts we are thinking about, we will create a 3 Dimensional universe of shapes these relationships form through [Emergence Theory](http://emergence.co.uk/the-science/what-is-emergence-theory/).
+A `Composable Information Machine` encapsulates information in such a way that we can see the shape of the concepts we are thinking about, we will create a 3 Dimensional universe of shapes these relationships form through [Emergence Theory](http://emergence.co.uk/the-science/what-is-emergence-theory/).

-[Composable Information Machines](doc/cim) are based on [Category Theory](https://ncatlab.org/nlab/show/category+theory#section_Idea), where *`objects`* are all [Topological Spaces](https://mathworld.wolfram.com/TopologicalSpace.html) and *`arrows`* are [morphisms](https://ncatlab.org/nlab/show/morphism).
+`Composable Information Machine` are based on [Category Theory](https://ncatlab.org/nlab/show/category+theory#section_Idea), where *`objects`* are all [Topological Spaces](https://mathworld.wolfram.com/TopologicalSpace.html) and *`arrows`* are [morphisms](https://ncatlab.org/nlab/show/morphism).

 Absolutely everything looks like a variation of: